gdeep141/flashcards-console-app/csa/analytics.md

 Create a combined view across multiple data stores using SQL AWS Glue Elastic Views

-Clean and normalise data using pre-built transform
-AWS Glue Databrew
+Clean and normalise data using pre-built transforms AWS Glue Databrew

 A GUI to create, run, and monitor ETL jobs